 The need for quantum yields of inorganic molecules is also manifest and growing.
 Especially those materials classed as inorganic coordination compounds, usually containing some organic moieties, deserve considerable attention.
 This class of molecules, long utilized empirically in fluorescence metal analysis, has only relatively recently been recognized as providing candidates for electro-optical devices [71], for fundamental studies of radiative and radiationless transitions [35, 36], and for energy donors in inorganic photochemical studies [72].
 The real possibility of engineering these molecules to have predetermined frequency ranges, high yields, and appropriate chemical properties [73] opens up a whole range of new experiments that were not possible just a few years ago.
 Needed, however, is detailed information on their spectroscopic properties, especially their absolute efficiencies, and the temperature dependences thereof.
 The near infrared region, virtually inaccessible at present to quantum-efficiency measurements can possibly be made accessible by the use of complexes possessing lowlying emitting levels, particularly those molecules displaying charge-transfer luminescence.
-Yet, few vields of these compounds have been measured, and none, to our knowledge, of compounds emitting beyond 800 nm.
+Yet, few yields of these compounds have been measured, and none, to our knowledge, of compounds emitting beyond 800 nm.

 We digress here to present some information on a few representative transition-metal complexes whose unique luminescence properties are not yet well recognized.
-Complexes of ruthenium(II), osmium(II), and iridium(III) with π -conjugated ligands display visible and near-UV absorption spectra dominated by strong charge-transfer absorption bands of high intensity $(2000 \leq \epsilon \leq 20,000)$, where ε is the molar absorptivity) (figs. 2, 3, 4).
+Complexes of ruthenium(II), osmium(II), and iridium(III) with $\pi$ -conjugated ligands display visible and near-UV absorption spectra dominated by strong charge-transfer absorption bands of high intensity $(2000 \le \epsilon \le 20{,}000$ , where $\epsilon$ is the molar absorptivity) (figs. 2, 3, 4).
 In the case of osmium(II) complexes, the absorption bands extend well into the red region of the spectrum.
 Upon irradiation these molecules emit light with good efficiencies at low temperature (>10%), and some are still reasonably efficient at room temperature in fluid solution.
 In figures 2 and 3 it is seen that the quantum yields are independent of wavelength, a property of fundamental and applied importance.

 Other spectroscopic properties of interest of these molecules are evident in figure 4.
 One sees that each emission spectrum consists of a unique electronic band.
-This is a feature characteristic of all these systems at
+This is a feature characteristic of all these systems at temperatures above 77 K [35-37].
+Furthermore, the measured decay times are on the order of microseconds, thus falling between those limits normally

 FIGURE 2.
-Relative quantum yield (a) and absorption spectrum (b, c) of tris(2.2'-bipyridine)ruthenium(II) chloride in methanol at room temperature: (a) 0.2 g/5 ml in a 1-cm cell, (b, c) 6.7×10-5 M in a 1-cm cell.
+Relative quantum yield (a) and absorption spectrum (b, c) of tris(2,2'-bipyridine)ruthenium(II) chloride in methanol at room temperature: (a) 0.2 g/5 ml in a 1-cm cell, (b, c) 6.7×10-5 M in a 1-cm cell.
 The first and last yield points are less accurate than the others.
 [Ref: J. N. Demas and G. A. Crosby, J. Amer.
 Chem.
 Soc.
 93, 2841 (1971).]